niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Before Install

-1. Check clearance to adjacent rail, ensuring the following dimensions
+1. Check clearance to adjacent rail, ensuring the following dimensions:

 #### CLEARANCE
 To rail: ``42 inches``